 Layer the Cut Tissue Paper

-Unfold all of the sheets of tissue paper and layer them one on top of the other.
-You want the center color to be on top.
+- Unfold all of the sheets of tissue paper and layer them one on top of the other.
+(The center color should be on top of the layer.)

-Accordion fold the pieces together so you end up with one thin section when you're done.
-The creases from the previous fold might not match up perfectly, but just do the best you can to match them.
+Don't worry if the creases from the previous fold don't match up perfectly.
+Just do the best you can to match them.
 It won't matter when the flower is finished.

 Twist the Wire Around the Middle

-Twist the floral wire all the way down until the end.
-Cut any excess wire.
-You really want to make sure that the top loop is very tight, since it's what keeps all the layers together.
+Make sure that the top loop of the wire next to the middle of the flower is twisted very tight, since it's what keeps all the layers together.

 Arrange the Petals

-From here you might be a little concerned that it's not looking very floral, but don't worry, we're not done yet!
+You may be a little concerned that your flower is not looking very floral, but don't worry, you're not done yet!